 Symbols

-Students use symbols to show their understanding of the rule in a non-numeric growing pattern.
-These symbols can be numbers as shown in picture A or addition symbols (e.g., +3) as in picture B.
+Students use symbols to communicate the repeat operation.
+These symbols can be numbers as shown in Photo A with an understanding of the operation or can include the operation symbol such as the addition symbols (for example, +3) as in Photo B.

 Two drawing of tree growth.
 Drawing A has 6 geometric mosaics with information.
 Photo B is a grid table that shows ‘years’ from one to 6.
 The second row has ‘form of figures’ starting with 5and increases by 3 ever year.